RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 // ...
 ```

-Yeah, we've done it, but there has a problem -- too lengthy.
-In `TabPane`, most of the logic is repeated.
-Let's optimize it.
-We can abstract and create panel logic.
+Yeah, we've done it.
+But we have a problem - too verbose code.
+In `TabPane` most of the logic is repeated.
+Let's improve that.
+We can abstract and create shared panel logic.

 ```rust
 // ...